sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_numeric.rst

 Since v3.7.4 this means

-- Conversion target type is adaptive
+- Integer input is converted to 64 bit double:
-- 32 bit float type if parameter is float, or integer is maximum 24 bits.
+  Integer values that require more than 53-bits to be represented will have their lower bits truncated yielding unexpected values.
-- 64 bit double otherwise
+- if input is already a floating point type, it's kept as-is, 32 bit float is not converted to double.

 Pre v3.7.4: